Terry Gale

 Terry R. Gale (born 7 June 1946) is an Australian professional golfer.

+Early life

+In 1946, Gale was born in Yelbeni, Western Australia.
+Gale was also a talented cricketer in his youth, representing his state on occasion, although never at First Class level.

+Gale originally worked as a sheep farmer before transitioning to pro golf.

 Professional career

 Gale had a successful amateur career before turning professional at a relatively advanced age in 1976.
 From the mid-1970s to the early 1990s he won regularly on the PGA Tour of Australasia, the Japan Golf Tour, and the Asia Golf Circuit.
 Once he turned 50, he joined the European Seniors Tour, where he won seven tournaments.
 His best season on that tour was 2003, when he finished third on the Order of Merit.
 He also played on the Japanese Seniors Tour.

+Gale also worked as the second Chairman of the PGA Tour of Australasia.

 Personal life

-Gale originally worked as a sheep farmer.

-Off the course, Gale was the second Chairman of the PGA Tour of Australasia.
-His son, Mark Gale was a professional Australian rules footballer.
-Gale was also a talented cricketer in his youth, representing his state on occasion, although never at First Class level.
+Gale's son, Mark Gale was a professional Australian rules footballer.